shimat/mpo2jpg/README.md

 ```
 The program outputs JPEG files to the same directory as input MPO file(s).

-When no input arguments are specified, you can choose input file(s) by GUI interface (OpenFileDialog).
+When no input arguments are specified, you can choose input file(s) by GUI (OpenFileDialog).